lenswim/lenswim.github.io/_posts/2025-12-24-docusaurus.markdown

 **But** ...there is also [Docusaurus](https://docusaurus.io)

+Simply write docs and blog posts with [MDX](https://mdxjs.com/), and Docusaurus builds them into static HTML files ready to be served.
+You can even **embed React components** in your Markdown thanks to MDX.

 Similar to Log4brains you need 3 things for this:
 * installing Docusaurus in your project
 * a github actions workflow to build and publish the site